blackrussian84/Dcoya/README.md

 **The Task is nutty :)
-> Nginx configuration:
+>
-> when the Docker is set up for port [443 support], and in K8s the app should be accessed via 443.
-We have a situation!!!
+> when the Docker is set up for port [443 support], and  the app in K8s should be accessed via 443.
+>  We have a situation!!!
 X2 SSL termination
-> ###!!!
-Performance Issue !!!###
+> !!!
+Performance Issue !!!
 The soluttion:
 SSL termination was implemented on the ingress level, the dockerfile and the service was configured accordinly.